-Hydro dipping has become a popular method of customizing sneakers in the last few years.
+Hydro dipping (also called water marbling or immersion printing) has become a popular method of customizing sneakers in the last few years.
 You can become a sneaker artist simply by dipping your shoes in water with the colors of your choice.
-Not only that, but this is also a great investment opportunity: you can buy sneakers for cheap, customize them, and sell them at a higher price!
+Not only that, but this is also a great investment in sneakers: you can buy sneakers for cheap, customize them, and sell them at a higher price!
+However, be sure to use a Shoe Bot while buying your Nike sneakers because most of the time, Nike fans will have cleared the stock even before your page refreshes!

 Gather your materials